-MAY MODERNIZATION HIGHLIGHTS: Key Updates on Construction Projects at LAX
+JULY MODERNIZATION HIGHLIGHTS: Key Updates on Construction Projects at LAX and VNY

 FOR IMMEDIATE RELEASE

-MAY MODERNIZATION HIGHLIGHTS Key Updates on Construction Projects at LAX
+JULY MODERNIZATION HIGHLIGHTS Key Updates on Construction Projects at LAX and VNY

 Terminals 4 and 5: The renovation program continues.
-Hawaiian Airlines has moved its ticket counters to the east end of Terminal 5.
-Some gates in Terminal 5 are being renumbered.
-Baggage Carousels 1 and 2 in Terminal 4 have been replaced and expanded, with Carousels 3 and 4 taken off line during construction of a Terminal Vertical Core.
+Baggage carousels 1 and 2 in Terminal 4 have been replaced and expanded, with carousels 3 and 4 taken off line during construction of a Terminal Vertical Core.
 Carousels 5 and 6 are open in Terminal 5.
 Gate 51A is closed for construction of a Terminal Vertical Core.

 Updates on Other Projects:

 Landside Access Modernization Program (LAMP): Construction of the 2.25-mile Automated People Mover train guideway is now more than 61 percent complete.
 Construction is underway at three of the six stations, while steel erection will begin this month at the Intermodal Transportation Facility-East, bringing the total stations in progress to four.
 The Consolidated Rent-A-Car facility will officially top off in July as the last concrete for the three main buildings will be poured.
 Work to build the Customer Service area on the roof of the Ready Return building continues, while installation of the exterior façade and maintenance areas is progressing at the Quick Turn Around building.
 Soon, ramps connecting the Ready Return/Idle Storage building to the Quick Turn Around building will be built.
 At the Intermodal Transportation Facility-West, the project is in the home stretch as commissioning work and finishing touches are all that remain to open the approximately 4,300 stall parking structure later this summer.
 Major work that will take place this month includes the paving of 94th Street, which is the access road into the structure, and final installation of Smart Parking technology.